 Governors meet once each term as a Full Governing Body, and committees of typically 4 or 5 governors meet once or twice each term in addition.
-Committees, such as Resources Management (incorporating performance management and pay), Performance and Standards and Health and Safety look after specific areas of school governance and accountability.
-Individual governors have specific areas of responsibility which will involve them in school visits and discussions with appropriate school staff, and which they report on to the Governing Body as a whole.
+Committees, such as Resources Management (incorporating health and safety, performance management and pay) and Ethos, mission and Standards (Catholic life, school performance and school improvement) look after specific areas of school governance and accountability.
+Individual governors have specific areas of responsibility which will involve them in school visits and discussions with appropriate school staff and which they report on to the Governing Body as a whole.

 Foundation governors are appointed by the Archbishop.
 Other governors are elected from time to time by the teaching and non-teaching staff, and by parents.
 The Governing Body can appoint one co-opted governor and the Local Authority also appoints one governor.
 Governors serve for four years, except co-opted governors who serve for one year.